eacton/CAGEF/Lesson_1/Lesson1.md

 biocLite("BiocInstaller")
 ```

-Or you can install the BiocInstaller package.
-I prefer this as I always forget the url.
+Or you can use the BiocInstaller package to install other packages.

 ```r